 A laundry room may not be the first thing that comes to mind when you’re deciding which features to include in your home.
 Still, a laundry room on the main level can make your life a lot easier.
 If laundry isn't your favorite activity, a room that's designed specifically for the task can make cleaning your clothes less of a chore.
-With a dedicated laundry room, you’ll have plenty of space to treat stains before you wash a load, hang clothing that must be air dried, or iron a wrinkled shirt.
+With a dedicated laundry room, you’ll have plenty of space to treat stains before you wash a load, hang clothing that must be air-dried, or iron a wrinkled shirt.

 Adding a few personal touches to the décor can turn the room into a cozy place to tackle the week’s laundry.
-If you have enough room, add a comfortable chair, a laundry sorting table or counter, a colorful painting, and a shelf or cabinet large enough to hold all of your laundry supplies.
+If you have enough room, add a comfortable chair, a laundry sorting table or counter, a colorful painting, and a shelf or cabinet large enough to hold all your laundry supplies.

 Luxurious Shower Room

-Building an outdoor kitchen expands your outdoor entertaining capabilities and makes cooking outdoors more comfortable and convenient.
-You’re no longer be limited to a simple grill on your deck or patio but can create an outdoor kitchen and dining area that includes a built-in grill, refrigerator, counter space, and even a sink for cleaning up.
+Building an outdoor kitchen expands your outdoor entertaining capabilities and makes cooking outside more comfortable and convenient.
+You’ll no longer be limited to a simple grill on your deck or patio but can create an outdoor kitchen and dining area that includes a built-in grill, refrigerator, counter space, and even a sink for cleaning up.
 An outdoor kitchen is an excellent addition to your outdoor living space.